-Skype is one of the best free internet calling apps there is, and if you’re an avid Skype user, then you can attest to its greatness.
-But are you taking advantage of all its additional features other than face chatting?
+Skype is one of the best free internet calling apps there is.
+If you are an avid Skype user, then you can attest to its greatness.
+But there are many more additional features to take advantage of other than video chatting.

 One of the most useful features of Skype is the ability to share your screen on the app.
-All it takes is a few clicks of a button, and you can invite multiple friends, family, and coworkers to the conversation.
+All it takes is a click of a button, and you can invite multiple family members and friends to the conversation.

 How to share your screen on Skype (PC)

-If you’re running an operating system other than Windows 10, you’re probably using the Classic Desktop software.
-The good news here is Microsoft provides a unified experience between the two versions.
-Both look and act the same, so picking one version over the other simply boils down to preference at this point.
+If you are running an operating system other than Windows 10, you are probably using the Classic Desktop software.
+The good news is Microsoft provides a unified experience between the two versions.
+Both look and act the same, so picking one version over the other boils down to preference at this point.

 That said, our guide applies to both Skype versions offered on Windows, though the screenshots provided below represent the “classic desktop” software.

 Step 1: Start your call by selecting a contact on the Recent Chats list and clicking the phone icon in the top-right corner.